smutch/UnixTutorial/_sources/pages/basic/part-0.txt

 Files and Processes
 -------------------

-Everything in UNIX is either a file or a process.
+Everything in Unix is either a file or a process.

 A **process** is an executing program identified by a unique PID (process identifier).